buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuiltElement.md

 The built element comprises all elements that are primarily part of the construction of a built facility, i.e., its structural and space separating system.
 Built elements are all physically existent and tangible things.

-This _IfcBuiltElement_ is a generalization of all elements that are major functional parts of the structural or space separation sstem of a built facility.
+This _IfcBuiltElement_ is a generalization of all elements that are major functional parts of the structural or space separation system of a built facility.
 Typical examples of _IfcBuiltElement_'s are (among others):

 * built elements within a space separation systems
 * built elements within an enclosure system (such as a facade)